tim-smart/effect-io-ai/effect/Effect-mapInputContext.md

 # mapInputContext

+Provides part of the required context while leaving the rest unchanged.

+**Details**

-Provides some of the context required to run this effect, leaving the remainder `R0`.
+This function allows you to transform the context required by an effect, providing part of the context and leaving the rest to be fulfilled later.

 To import and use `mapInputContext` from the "Effect" module: